fastapi/fastapi/docs/async.md

 ---

-If you are using a third party library that communicates with something (a database, an API, the file system, etc) and doesn't have support for using `await`, (this is currently the case for most database libraries), then declare your endpoint functions as normally, with just `def`, like:
+If you are using a third party library that communicates with something (a database, an API, the file system, etc) and doesn't have support for using `await`, (this is currently the case for most database libraries), then declare your path operation functions as normally, with just `def`, like:

 ```Python hl_lines="2"
 @app.get('/')